 Eng 353.
 Studies in Poetry.
 A seminar, primarily for junior English majors, on a relatively specific topic within the genre.
 Prerequisites: junior major status or permission.
 May be repeated for additional credit, including additional credit toward the major or minor in English, with permission of the instructor.
+Satisfies the W2 ACE.

 Eng 354.
 Studies in Fiction.
 A seminar, primarily for junior English majors, on a relatively specific topic within the genre.
 Prerequisites: junior major status or permission.
 May be repeated for additional credit, including additional credit toward the major or minor in English, with permission of the instructor.
+Satisfies the W2 ACE.

 Eng 356.
 Studies in Drama.
 A seminar, primarily for junior English majors, on a relatively specific topic within the genre.
 Prerequisites: junior major status or permission.
 May be repeated for additional credit, including additional credit toward the major or minor in English, with permission of the instructor.
+Satisfies the W2 ACE.